cure-lab/ContraNet/README.md

    ```
  4. Train the DMM component in the similarity measurement model.
 Please check [whitebox_attacks](whitebox_attacks) for more details

+## Baselines

+For fair comparison with other methods, we re-implemented other baseline methods and test them under the same protocol.
+Please check [AEdetection](https://github.com/flymin/AEdetection) for more details.

 ## Cite ContraNet

 If you find this repository useful for your work, please consider citing it as follows: